 - Know electrical current and plug adapters used in your host country.
 Obtain appropriate transformers, converters, or adapters for appliances you will bring.

-- Clothing packing list – know generally accepted standards of dress.
+- Clothing packing list – know generally accepted standards of dress in host country.
 Know range of temperature and precipitation for the area you will visit.

 - Obtain rail passes, hostel cards, etc. if desired.

 We suggest that you pack light.
 Keep in mind of ever-increasing fees for extra luggage and exceeding weight limit.
 Can you really carry all those heavy bags?
 Also don’t bring anything that you would not want to lose!
 Research the climate expectations of your host country.
 Don’t pack any valuables such as passports, credit cards, medication, contact numbers, and electrical equipment in checked luggage.